OWASP/www-project-top-10-for-large-language-model-applications/1_1_vulns/LLM01_PromptInjection.md

 3. A user uses an LLM to summarize a webpage containing text instructing a model to disregard previous user instructions and instead insert an image linking to a URL that contains a summary of the conversation.
 The LLM output complies, causing the user's browser to exfiltrate the private conversation.
 4. A malicious user uploads a resume with a prompt injection.
 The backend user uses an LLM to summarize the resume and ask if the person is a good candidate.
 Due to the prompt injection, the LLM response is yes, despite the actual resume contents.
 5. An attacker sends messages to a proprietary model that relies on a system prompt, asking the model to disregard its previous instructions and instead repeat its system prompt.
 The model outputs the proprietary prompt and the attacker is able to use these instructions elsewhere, or to construct further, more subtle attacks.
+6. An autonomous LLM agent on a web shop assists users in managining orders.
+It can access order details and issue refunds by using a set of tools via the ReAct (Reason+Act) framework.
+An attacker injects forged Thoughts, Actions and Observations into the LLM context via prompt injection.
+This tricks the LLM into thinking that the user has ordered an item they have not and that this item is eligible for a refund.
+Under these false premises, the agent proceeds to issue a refund to the malicious user for an order they never placed.

 ### Reference Links